mikebolt/ThreeTwist/README.md

 ThreeTwist is a JavaScript library for simulating, visualizing, and interacting with 3D twisty puzzles.

-ThreeTwist is a continuation of the Cuber project created by Mark Lundin for Google's Chrome Cube Lab.
+ThreeTwist is a continuation of the Cuber project created for Google's Chrome Cube Lab.
+If you're interested in the history of the Cuber project, check out [this link](http://stewd.io/w/rubikscube).

 The ThreeTwist project has the following goals: